 413.50.3 Construction Requirements.

 413.50.3.1 The engineer will mark the cracks to be sealed.
-Sealant shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40 F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack sealant in accordance with the manufacturer’s recommendations.
+Sealant shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40° F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack sealant in accordance with the manufacturer’s recommendations.

 413.50.3.2 Cracks shall be routed or sawed to provide a reservoir centered over the existing crack.
 The reservoir shall be slightly larger than the existing crack, with a minimum size of 1/2-inch wide x 1/2-inch deep.
 The crack shall be clean, free from all loose and foreign material, and dry, prior to application of the sealant.
 Loose material on the surface within 2 inches of the crack shall be removed to permit proper adhesion.